polqf/RealmResultsController/README.md

 - A mapper like `func mapper(obj: T) -> U` (optional)
 - A filter like `func filter(obj: T) -> Bool` (optional)

 Where `T` is a `Realm` model and `U` is the type of the object you want to receive from the RRC.
-Since the RRC works in background, we can work with normal Realm objects, so we either create mirror copies of the objects not associated to any Realm, or we map the Objects to another kind of "entity" of type `U`
+Since the RRC works in background, we can't work with normal Realm objects, so we either create mirror copies of the objects not associated to any Realm, or we map the Objects to another kind of "entity" of type `U`

-__Note:__ `T` and `U` can be of the same type, then the RRC will return a copy of T objects but not included in any Realm.
+__Note:__ `T` and `U` can be of the same type, then the RRC will return a copy of the `T` objects but not included in any Realm.

 __:heavy_exclamation_mark: what is the `filter` for?__
 You may ask, if the `RealmRequest` already has a `NSPredicate` to filter the results, why does the RRC accept a filter func?
 Well, very simple: